shakhscode/Inflation-and-GDP-Growth-Analysis-G20Countries/README.md

 **Note: The inflation data shows % of annual inflation in CPI(Consumer price index)**

-## Well, now lets move to technical parts.
+## Technical details
-### Used tools: **Excel Power Query, Pivot tables, Pivot charts.**
+### Used tools:
+**Excel Power Query, Pivot tables, Pivot charts.**

-All the stages of the are discussed below step by step.
+All the stages of the project are discussed below step by step.
 ### 1. Data Collection and Extraction.
 #### Dataset 1:
 Data set 1 contains annual GDP growth rate of all the countries from 1960 to 2021.
 This data set is collected from [The World Bank Data:GDP Growth](https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG).